MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Proposed Method

+Our primary task is color constancy.
+This task focuses on extracting surface-color features, critical for generating a white-balanced image.
+Hence, it is important to ensure that these surface-color features remain consistent regardless of the variation in light colors, particularly at the local level.
+For this purpose, our idea is to verify whether our middle block outputs (i.e., the surface-color features) for each local patch are consistent when the inputs have different light colors.

-Contrastive learning improves representation learning by pulling positive samples to the anchor sample while separating negative samples and the anchor sample in the representation space.
-As shown in Fig.~\ref{fig:cl}, instead of using image patches, we use the features in the middle blocks of the primary color constancy task to conduct patch-wise contrastive learning.
+Specifically, we employ the contrastive loss~\cite{park2020cut} on the features of our input image, output image (white-balanced image from the primary task), and ground truth image.
+We intend to improve the representation learning by pulling positive samples towards the anchor sample while separating negative samples and the anchor sample in the representation space.
+As shown in Fig.~\ref{fig:cl}, we use the features in the middle blocks of the primary color constancy task to conduct patch-wise contrastive learning.

 The middle blocks' features of the input image, output image, and ground truth are fed into a 2-layer MLP projection block, denoted as $z_i, z_o, z_g$, respectively.
 The anchor sample $v^*$ is a vector randomly selected on the feature map $z_o$.
 The positive samples $v^+$ are the two vectors on the feature maps $z_i$ and $z_g$ of the same location.
 The negative samples $v^-$ are $N$ vectors randomly selected on the feature maps $z_i$ and $z_g$ of different locations.
-The decoupled infoNCE (DCE) loss \cite{yeh2022decoupled} is employed as a contrastive loss, which is based on the cross-entropy loss and calculates the cosine similarity of the samples.
-The contrastive loss can then be formulated as:
+The decoupled infoNCE (DCE) loss~\cite{yeh2022decoupled} is employed as a contrastive loss, which is based on the cross-entropy loss and calculates the cosine similarity of the samples.
+The feature preservation loss can then be formulated as:

 where $N$ is the number of negative samples and $\tau$ is a scaling factor of temperature.
-There are two positive pairs and $N$ negative pairs for contrastive loss calculation, therefore the loss can be considered as the cross entropy loss of ($N$+2)-way classification.
-A previous method~\cite{lo2021clcc} implements data augmentation on the input images and performs a contrastive loss for learning the representations of a single uniform illuminant color.
-In contrast, our method conducts a patch-wise contrastive loss in learning surface color representations, which consequently enables us to handle both the single and multiple illuminant color settings.
+There are two positive pairs and $N$ negative pairs for preservation loss calculation, therefore the loss can be considered as the cross entropy loss of ($N$+2)-way classification.